dempfi/ayu/README.md

 ```

 ## Sublime Text 2
-Add this lines to your user settings *Preferences > Setting - User*:
+Add these lines to your user settings *Preferences > Setting - User*:

 _Sublime Text 2 version may have some glitches, if you notice something, please file an issue._